 TTROs are normally used to allow essential or emergency works to be carried out on the highway, typically installation of, or maintenance works to, services such as gas, electricity, water etc. However, roads can also be closed under the Town & Police Clauses Act, for street parties, etc. Emergency Notices can be issued by the Council in the case of an emergency, e.g. a serious gas main leak.
 An Emergency Notice can be issued for a maximum duration of 21 days where public safety is a concern, otherwise, 5 days is the maximum duration.

 Applying for a temporary closure

-Applications should be made to the Council's Traffic Management Team.
-They will consider the effects of the proposed Order on the wider highway network; this procedure will take into account many factors.
+Applications which affect public rights of way should be made to the Council's Public Rights of Way team; applications which affect all other highways should be made to the Council's Traffic Management Team (email@example.com).
+The effects of the proposed Order on the wider highway network will be considered and this procedure will take into account many factors.
 To make an application, please complete the application form and send it to the address printed at the top.
-Alternatively, you can e-mail email@example.com to request an application form or contact Council Connect on 01225 394041.
-The current total fee is £1,300 when applications are made with more than eight weeks notice and £1,500 when applications are made with less than eight weeks notice.
+Alternatively, you can e-mail firstname.lastname@example.org to request an application form.
+The current total fee is £1,300 when applications are made with more than eight weeks notice and £1,550 when applications are made with less than eight weeks notice.

 TTROs are made under the Road Traffic Regulation Act 1984, as amended, and applications must be made at least eight weeks prior to the desired closure date to allow sufficient time for the Authority to comply with the various legal requirements involved.
 A consultation process is undertaken with the police, emergency and other services.
 Initial public notification takes the form of an advertisement placed in the local press before the legal division makes the Temporary Regulation Order.
-A TTRO can have a maximum duration of 18 months for a road and 6 months for a public right of way.
+A TTRO can have a maximum duration of 6 months for a public right of way.